-- That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a libility not impact its classification.
+- That only covenants with which an entity must comply on or before reporting date will affect a liability's classification as current or non-current. - That classification is unaffected by the likelihood that an entity will exercise its deferral right. - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification